yunidh/learning-C-sharp/README.md

 ### 0. Misc.

 - `??` Null Coalescing operator, `value/expression1 ?? value/expression2`, where if 1 is null then 2 is used
+- `?` Nullable Value Type Operator, to declare a value type as nullable. eg: `int?` declares an integer that can hold either an int or null
+- `[start(inclusive)..end(exclusive)]` Range operator, for strings or arrays to signify a range, can use `^` with start/end index to count from last element

 ### 1. Printing: